-Purpose: To discharge up to 55,000 L/s of HEP generation water, during adverse weather conditions, from Lake Ratapiko into the Mako Stream

-Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Prepare a contingency plan for managing discharge so as to avoid or minimise damage to property downstream Reviewed contingency plan received in 2004- 2005 monitoring year Yes 2.
-Exercise consent in accordance with contingency plan Yes 3.
-Meeting with stakeholders annually One meeting conducted when required Yes (refer to section 2.3) 4.
+Pur the Purpose: To discharge up to 55,000L/s of HEP generation water, during adverse weather conditions, from Lake Ratapiko into the Mako Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Prepare a contingency plan for managing discharge so as to avoid or minimise damage to property downstream Reviewed contingency plan received in 2004/05 monitoring year Yes 2.
+Exercise consent in accordance with contingency plan Not exercised this monitoring year N/A 3.
+Meeting with stakeholders Meeting conducted when required N/A (refer to section 2.3) 4.
 Optional change/cancellation of conditions by consent holder Not exercised N/A 5.
-Optional review provision re environmental effects No review undertaken N/A
+Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performance and compliance in respect of this consent N/A Overall assessment of administrative performance in respect of this consent High